 Actemra is currently approved for indications in rheumatoid arthritis, giant cell arteritis, polyarticular juvenile idiopathic arthritis, systemic juvenile idiopathic arthritis, and cytokine release syndrome.
 Actemra® (tocilizumab) 400 mg/20 mL vial for intravenous use.

 Actemra is also in clinical studies to assess if Actemra is an effective treatment for adults with severe COVID-19 disease.
-In some patients with COVID-19, however, the immune response runs amok, overexpressing IL-6 and generating a “cytokine storm,” which can lead to potentially life-threatening damage to lungs and other organs.
+However, in some patients with COVID-19, the immune response runs amok, overexpressing IL-6 and generating a “cytokine storm,” which can lead to potentially life-threatening damage to lungs and other organs.

 Actemra (Tocilizumab) News

 January 9, 2021 - U.K. finds Japanese arthritis drug is effective for COVID-19 treatment.
 Tocilizumab was developed jointly by Osaka University and Japanese firm Chugai Pharmaceutical Co.
 In clinical trials funded by the government, the risk of death dropped by 24% for COVID-19 patients treated with the two drugs — tocilizumab and sarilumab — within 24 hours of being taken to intensive care units, it said, adding that the drugs can also shorten the period of hospitalization of patients by seven to 10 days.